 Julie’s short stories have appeared widely, including in the Best Australian Stories (in 2014 to 2017) and Best Australian Comedy Writing.
 Outside Australia, her fiction has been published in eight countries and translated into Chinese, Indonesian and Bengali.
 She co-founded the experimental literary collective Kanganoulipo and has written radio plays for ABC Radio National and the libretto for the opera Chop Chef.
 She has also contributed to Samuel Johnson’s fundraising anthologies Dear Santa, Dear Dad, Dear Mum and Dear Lover.
 Short films based on her stories have screened at the St Kilda Film Festival, the Good Dog!
 International Film Festival and the Palm Springs International ShortFest.

 Julie has represented Australian literature at Parliament House, as well as internationally at the invitation of the Australian Embassy in Beijing and the Australian Consulate-General, Chennai.
 She has judged twelve literary prizes, including the 2018 Stella Prize and the University of Southern Queensland Steele Rudd Award in 2022 and 2023.
-She is the current Prose Editor for Westerly.
+Julie has been a peer assessor for Creative Australia and a reader for the Oxbelly Fiction Writers program.
+She is the current Fiction Editor for Westerly.